 - The Israeli police launched a swift investigation, and arrested six suspects within four days.

 - Meanwhile, thousands of Arabs are rioting violently and calling for a third intifada.

 We are not like our enemies.
 It’s our responsibility to make sure it stays that way.

-About the Author: Rabbi Alan Haber is an educator, writer, speaker, an editor of the English-language Koren Talmud Bavli, and a Senior Research Fellow at ATID.
+About the Author: Rabbi Alan Haber is an educator, writer, speaker, and editor.
+He is currently on the faculty of MATAN and on the staff of the English-language Koren Talmud Bavli.
 He lives in Gush Etzion, Israel with his wife and five wonderful children.

 If you don't see your comment after publishing it, refresh the page.

 Our comments section is intended for meaningful responses and debates in a civilized manner.
 We ask that you respect the fact that we are a religious Jewish website and avoid inappropriate language at all cost.